Financial-Times/next-native-ad-template/README.md

 ## Development

 You need node and Make on your computer.
 Use `make build` to run the build script.
 This will pull down some data from an AWS S3 Bucket and use it to build the navigation.
+The output will be in the `dist` directory.